Privacy Statement of the BES Journals Editorial Office

 Who we are

 The British Ecological Society (BES) is a registered charity in England (registration number 281213) and its registered address is 42 Wharf Road, London, N1 7GS, UK.
-The BES runs the editorial offices of its owned journals Functional Ecology, Journal of Animal Ecology, Journal of Applied Ecology, Journal of Ecology, Methods in Ecology and Evolution and People and Nature.
+The BES runs the editorial offices of its owned journals Functional Ecology, Journal of Animal Ecology, Journal of Applied Ecology, Journal of Ecology, Methods in Ecology and Evolution, People and Nature and Ecological Solutions and Evidence.
 The BES is the Controller of Data for the purpose of the GDPR.

 We collect and store metadata which you supply via the Scholar One ManuscriptsTM database during the submission process to any of the above-mentioned journals.
 We also collect contact information for co-authors, editors, reviewers and other stakeholders in the evaluation process of manuscripts.